piyalcodes/child-age-selector-package/README.md

-Run: `npm -i --save child-age-selector-package`
+Run: `npm i --save child-age-selector-package`

 in your react component make a variable to set the display status of selector (E:g: childSelector)